whygithub-a/cyber-essentials-tutor/README.md

 ## Project Overview

-This repository contains the software prototype for an MSc dissertation project.
-The project is an AI-based Intelligent Tutoring System designed to support Cyber Essentials training for small enterprise IT teams and non-specialist administrators.
+This project is an AI-based Intelligent Tutoring System prototype for Cyber Essentials training.

-The system allows users to study Cyber Essentials topics, ask contextual questions, complete scenario-based assessments, and receive formative feedback.
+The system is designed to help users study Cyber Essentials topics, ask questions through an AI tutor, complete scenario-based assessments, and receive formative feedback.

-This prototype is an educational tool.
-It is not an official Cyber Essentials certification platform and does not provide certification decisions, legal compliance advice, or professional security consultancy.
+This prototype is for educational purposes only.
+It is not an official Cyber Essentials certification platform and does not provide official certification decisions.

-## Project Aim

-The aim of this project is to design, implement, and evaluate an AI-driven Intelligent Tutoring System that provides accessible and engaging cybersecurity compliance guidance based on the Cyber Essentials framework.

 ## Main Features

-- Structured Cyber Essentials learning topics
+- Cyber Essentials learning topics
-- RAG-based AI tutor for source-grounded explanations
+- AI tutor for contextual questions
+- Retrieval-Augmented Generation based on official guidance
-- Scenario-based open-ended assessment
+- Scenario-based assessment
 - Rubric-guided formative feedback
-- Lightweight progress visualisation
+- Lightweight progress display
 - Privacy-preserving evaluation mode

 ## Technology Stack